Argentina Fishing Lodges

 • Patagonia Trout: Prime season is November to April.
 December to March offers the best dry fly action, with cooler shoulder months ideal for lakes and streamers.

-• Sea-Run Browns: Peak runs on the Río Grande occur January to March, with prime water levels and consistent weather.
+• Sea-Run Browns: Peak runs on the Río Grande occur January to March, with the most consistent catch rates and settled weather.

-• Dorado & Surubí: October through April offers stable water and active feeding windows, especially after rains subside in the jungle zones.
+• Dorado and Surubí: October through April offers stable water and active feeding windows, especially after rains subside in the jungle zones.

 For more lodge-based options across the larger region, explore all our fishing lodges in South America.